thexdesk/hashtag-protocol/hashtag-docs/docs/.vuepress/theme/styles/docs.md

 changes directly to the stage branch, or create a new branch and issue a PR into staging.

-::: warning NOTE
+::: tip
-If you are wanting to edit or add documentation in conjunction with development of a different component of the platform (eg. Smart contracts), it is recommended that you edit the Vuepress files locally in your working branch and pull request those changes alongside your code change.
+If you are wanting to edit or add documentation in conjunction with development of a different module of the platform (eg. Smart contracts), it is recommended that you edit the Vuepress files locally in your working branch and pull request those changes alongside your code change.
 :::

 ## Developing locally